cli/gh-extension-precompile/README.md

 ## Using with another language

-If you aren't using Go, you'll need to provide your own script for compiling your extension and configure this action to use `build_script`:
+If you aren't using Go, you'll need to provide your own script for compiling your extension and configure this action to use `build_script_override`:

 This script must produce executables in a `dist` directory all named with a suffix in the format: `platform-architecture-tag`.
 For example: `my-extension_windows-arm64-v1.0.0`.